 On May 10, 2017, I successfully defended my dissertation, entitled Investigations of Worth: Towards a Phenomenology of Values.
 Under the direction of Sebastian Luft, and working with the ideas of great phenomenologists like Husserl and Max Scheler, among others, I argue in my dissertation towards my own phenomenological interpretation of such values as beauty or virtue.
 A revised version of this dissertation has recently been accepted for publication as part of the Routledge Research in Phenomenology book series, under the inverted title Towards a Phenomenology of Values: Investigations of Worth (for purposes of search engine optimization, I am told!).
 I am also working on several additional projects, as can be seen on other pages of this website.

-Since Fall 2014, I have also taught undergraduate-level courses in philosophy at Marquette, first on a teaching assistantship, then as a Lecturer, and presently as a Visiting Assistant Professor.
+From Fall 2014 to Spring 2021, I also taught undergraduate-level courses in philosophy at Marquette, first on a teaching assistantship, then as a Lecturer, and finally as a Visiting Assistant Professor.
 From Fall 2017 to Spring 2018, I taught several courses as an Adjunct Instructor at Silver Lake College of the Holy Family as well.
 I have taught courses on ethics, human nature, formal logic, and professional ethics, all topics in which I am personally invested and which, I believe, are central to my own philosophical research.
 Over the years, the size of my classes have varied from as few as 5 to as many as 37 per course.
 Overall, I have found my experiences in teaching these classes to be both enlightening and enjoyable, and – judging both from my own observations and my evaluations – many of my students have found the classes to be so as well.